Ubuntu Server

 - (Option) Apache or nginx

-# Installation for node.js 14.x & npm
+# Installing node.js 20.x & npm

-# Use the NodeSource repository
+# Using NodeSource repository

 $ cd ~

-$ curl -sL https://deb.nodesource.com/setup_14.x -o nodesource_setup.sh
+$ curl -sL https://deb.nodesource.com/setup_20.x -o nodesource_setup.sh

-Run the retrieved script.
+Execute the downloaded script.

 $ sudo bash nodesource_setup.sh

-$ sudo apt-get install nodejs
+$ sudo apt -y install nodejs

-Since GROWI uses pnpm for package installation, install the pnpm
+Since GROWI uses pnpm for package installation, install the pnpm command here.

 $ curl -fsSL https://get.pnpm.io/install.sh | env PNPM_VERSION=<version> sudo sh -